 F 0800 3 699 000 (free telephone number from the German telephone network

 This ombudsman is both responsible for extra-judicial arbitration in the event of a dispute arising from insurance contracts with consumers and between insurance brokers and policyholders.
-His decisions are not binding for the insurer.
-The right to take legal action shall remain unaffected hereby.
+The policyholder’s right to take legal action shall remain unaffected hereby.

 In addition, you can file a complaint with